ikostan/Arduino/README.md

 #### Arduino Lesson 3:
 In this lesson we create a two LED circuit, and we learn about for loops.

+Arduino Lesson 3 introduces the concept of a for loop and shows how it works.
+The lesson centers around controlling two LED's

 #### Arduino Lesson 4:
 Learn how to print to your computer screen from the Arduino using your serial port.
 Good Stuff!